Filter Hygiene for Jira — Documentation

 - Owner: The user who owns the filter

-- JQL, duplicate, and stale signals: Shows whether Jira can validate the JQL, whether normalized query text matches other filters in the scan, and approximate last-used metadata where available
+- JQL and duplicate signals: Shows whether Jira can validate the JQL and whether normalized query text matches other filters in the scan

 - Filter link: Click the filter name to open it in Jira